 To achieve our vision of a more equal world, where all children can live happy and healthy lives, and where girls can take their rightful place as equals, Plan International Australia supports young people around the world, particularly girls and young women, to be agents of change.

-Our YAS program is an opportunity and a platform to create change, develop valuable skills, forge lifelong friendships and channel their passion for gender justice campaigning and speaking truth to power.
+Our YAS program is an opportunity and a platform to create change, develop valuable skills, forge lifelong friendships and channel your passion for gender justice campaigning and speaking truth to power.

 The YAS provides a platform for young people to learn more about global issues surrounding gender justice, and presents a space where they can build their capacity and advocate and campaign with young people all over the world.
 The purpose of YAS is to give participants the chance to drive real change that is informed by their voices and solutions.

-In 2021, the Youth Activist Series will be supported by The Body Shop; an organisation with deep activist roots and strong values around empowering young women.
+In 2022, the Youth Activist Series will be supported by a Corporate Partner that aligns with Plan International Australia’s values for gender justice and empowering young women.

-As a part of this, our youth activists will have the opportunity to be involved in public engagement activities, training and events with The Body Shop.
-This support will also include in-store photos and storytelling from the 2021 youth activists to engage the Australian community to support the next generation of leaders.
+As a part of this, our youth activists will have the opportunity to be involved in public engagement activities, training and events with the Partner.
+This support may also include in-store photos and storytelling from the 2022 youth activists to engage the Australian community to support the next generation of leaders.

 Over the years, the YAS have achieved incredible things.